Skip to main content

 export FOSSAPAY_SECRET_KEY="fp_test_sk_xxxxxxxx"

-Let’s create a virtual account for collecting payments:
+Let’s create a fiat wallet for collecting payments:

 Expected Response: